chancollin5101/JShell/README.md

-# JShell
+# Shell Program
-A shell program made with Java as an assignment for CSCB07 in a group of 4.
+A shell program made with Java as an assignment in a group of 4.

 ## Possible Commands
 * cd - Change Directory